California Test Bed Initiative

 The Issue

-In California, clean energy entrepreneurs and innovators experience significant difficulty making the leap from prototype to pilot scale demonstration of their technologies because they lack access to facilities and services to test and de-risk their products' design, safety and performance; and they lack technical feedback to shift product specifications to meet the requirements of potential customers.
+In California, clean energy entrepreneurs and innovators experience significant difficulty making the leap from prototype to pilot scale demonstration of their technologies because they lack access to facilities and services to test and de-risk their products' design, safety, and performance, and they lack technical feedback to shift product specifications to meet the requirements of potential customers.
 Entrepreneurs are also concerned about protecting their intellectual property and proprietary information as they approach commercialization of their innovations.
 This program provides access to world-class testing facilities with mechanisms in place to allow the innovator to maintain control of their IP.

 Project Innovation